jmoniz155/progressive-budget/README.md

-# progressive-budget
+# Progressive Web Application - Progressive Budget

 ## Description
-`This is a Progressive Budget application that allows a user `
+`This is a Progressive Web Budget application that allows a user to add a transaction, and save to the database.
+If your internet goes down the Progressive Web Application function will automatically allow a user to still use the app and add a transaction.
+When the internet restores the data you entered in will automatically be saved.`

 ![](image/)

+---

 ## Function

-This application allows a user to add, edit and continue a saved workout.
-Simply answer the prompts and it will generate a saved workout, so a user can track their fitness.

-## Credits

-I would like to give credit to my Varsity Tutor for helping me understand how to add routes, and link with mongoose.
+This application functions using a PWA or progressive web application using a web manifest, service worker and cache function which allows a user to use an app when the internet goes down.

+---

 ## Table of Contents